 Michaelerplatz & Hofburg Palace

-Michaelerplatz is the plaza or square in front of the Hofburg Palace complex and Sisi Museum.
+Michaelerplatz is the plaza or square in front of the Hofburg Palace complex and the Sisi Museum.
 Just about 50 meters away, you will find Café Central, which should not be missed.

 The Hofburg Imperial Palace is a massive museum complex in the center of Vienna.
 The Habsburg royal family ruled from here for over seven centuries, leaving behind a treasure trove of art and antiquities.